 WalesTake the FERRY across the Irish Sea to

-Holyhead on the Welsh Isle of Anglesey with its tongue-twisting place
+Holyhead on the Welsh Isle of Anglesey with its tongue-twisting names.

-names.
-Enjoy the best of North Wales on a scenic drive through
+Enjoy the best of North Wales on a scenic drive through Snowdonia

-Snowdonia National Park, including spectacular Llanberis Pass, then on
+National Park, including spectacular Llanberis Pass.
+Then, on to

 musicians, before arriving in Wrexham.
-This evening, why not join an
+Later, why not join an optional

 Breakfast | Dinner